Honourable Artillery Company: Training

 The HAC is one of two Army Reserve units (the other being the Parachute Regiment) to deliver their own Phase 1 training, and to a more demanding standard that the rest of the reserve 'in house'.
 Unlike most Army Reserve units, who are only required to train at up to sub-unit (company or squadron) level, the HAC is required to train as a regiment.

-Those who wish to serve in 1 Squadron are required to undertake the Surveillance and Reconnaissance Patrols Course (SRPC), an arduous course with only a 10% pass rate.
+Those who wish to serve in 1 Squadron are required to undertake the Surveillance and Reconnaissance Patrols Course (SRPC), an arduous course with a 10% pass rate.
 Service as a Special Observer qualifies for additional pay and specialist courses and is open to all arms and services.

 Organisation

 The HAC is not part of the Royal Regiment of Artillery, being an older and separate regiment with its own uniform, insignia and colours.
-The regiment forms part of 77 Brigade (having previously been part of 1st Intelligence Surveillance and Reconnaissance Brigade) with sub units supporting the Army Special Operations Brigade and 16 Air Assault Brigade Combat Team.
-The sub units of the HAC are:
+As there is no regular HAC its permanent staff instructors are drawn from across the armed forces including from the Foot Guards and SAS.
+The regiment forms part of the Land Special Operations Force (having previously been part of 1st Intelligence Surveillance and Reconnaissance Brigade) with A Battery supporting 16 Air Assault Brigade Combat Team.
+Prior to the move to Land Special Operations Force, the sub units of the HAC were: